mimiframework/Mimi.jl/docs/src/howto/howto_5.md

     julia> component.last
     2500
     ```
-- All external parameters are trimmed and padded as needed so the model can still run, **and the values are still linked to their original years**.
+- All model parameters are trimmed and padded as needed so the model can still run, **and the values are still linked to their original years**.
 More specifically, if the new time dimension ends earlier than the original one than the parameter value vector/matrix is trimmed at the end.
 If the new time dimension starts earlier than the original, or ends later, the parameter values are padded with `missing`s at the front and/or back respectively.
     ```
-    julia> parameter_values = Mimi.external_params(m)[:currtaxn2o].values.data # get param values for use in next run (ignore messy internals syntax) julia> size(parameter_values)
+    julia> parameter_values = Mimi.model_params(m)[:currtaxn2o].values.data # get param values for use in next run (ignore messy internals syntax) julia> size(parameter_values)
     (736, 16)
     julia> parameter_values[1:(1950-1765),:] # all missing